-Direct connect has been lurking in the business travel shadows for quite a few years but now it seems that the spotlight is shining squarely on this revolutionary form of content distribution.
+Direct connect has been been around in business travel for quite a few years, but exactly what is this revolutionary form of content distribution?

-The good news is, if you’re wondering exactly what that spotlight is shining on, and why it’s important to you as a travel buyer, then you’re not alone.
+The good news is, if you’re wondering exactly what it is, and why it’s important to you as a travel buyer, then you’re not alone.

 To help, we’ve pulled together this short cheat sheet, explaining everything you need to know about direct connect:

 What is direct connect?